 Two common examples of protein supplements popular for athletic performance include bone broth and Whey Protein.

-Bone broth is a source of collagen – however, in order to get the best quality, most effective, and most consistent dose of collagen, you need to take a daily liquid collagen supplement, such as Absolute Collagen, which contains 8000mg of premium hydrolysed marine collagen.
+Bone broth is a highly nutritious source of collagen and protein.
+However, in order to get the best quality, most effective, and most consistent dose of collagen, we suggest taking a daily dose of a liquid collagen supplement such as Absolute Collagen, which contains 8000mg of premium hydrolysed marine collagen.